 A selection of sample codes using FFTW is given in a later section on this web page.
-Sample compile lines for Hopper are given below; note that all of these commands work for all of the compiler environments available on Hopper.
+Sample compile lines are given below; note that all of these commands work for all of the compiler environments available on Edison and Cori.

-To compile the sample serial 1-D code on Hopper with Version 2 use the following:
+To compile the sample serial 1-D code with Version 2 use the following:

 cc FFTW2Serial1DExample.c $FFTW_POST_LINK_OPTS -lfftw

 Those commands work for the arrays declared as either "complex" or "double complex."

 To compile the sample MPI 3-D code with Version 2 use: